Vortex stretching and anomalous dissipation for the incompressible 3D Navier-Stokes equations: Proofs

 \subsubsection{Final estimate and Proof of Theorem \ref{thm:main4}}

 In this section, we complete the proof of Theorem \ref{thm:main4}.
 We proceed in several steps.

-1. Inviscid limit holds for the $L^2$ of the vorticity.
+\textit{Step 1.
+Inviscid limit holds for the $L^2$ of the vorticity.}

-We would like to have We bound the right hand side simply by In this case, a lower bound on the left hand side is given by The above bound follows from Lemma \ref{lem:LLD} and the Cauchy formula (applied to the first component, recalling that $\omega_{n,0,2} = 0$) This determines the maximal value of $\nu = \nu_n$ which allows for the crucial estimate \eqref{eq:inv-final}: namely,
+We would like to have {where we recall that Now recalling that w}e bound the right hand side simply by In this case, a lower bound on the left hand side is given by The above bound follows from Lemma \ref{lem:LLD} and the Cauchy formula (applied to the first component, recalling that $\omega_{n,0,2} = 0$) This determines the maximal value of $\nu = \nu_n$ which allows for the crucial estimate \eqref{eq:inv-final}: namely,